Roxbury High School (New Jersey): Athletics history

 The baseball team has won the Morris County Tournament six times, tied for the second-most in tournament history, winning in 1996-1998, 2011, 2014 and 2015.

 The girls soccer team won the Group IV state championship in 1997, defeating Eastern Regional High School in the final game of the playoff tournament.
-The girls soccer team has won eight Morris County Championships (1997, 1998, 2003, 2004, 2007, 2014-2016).

 The girls track team won the Group III indoor relay championship in 1999.

 The girls track team won the indoor Group III state title in 2000 and 2008.

 The girls cross country team won the Group IV state title in 2004 and 2005.

 The ice hockey team won the Haas Cup in 2008 and the Halvorsen Cup in 2016 and 2017.

-The 2015 girls volleyball team finished with a 22-6 record, winning the Morris County Tournament championship, the program's first, against West Morris Central High School.
-The 2021 team finished with a 24-5 record, winning the North I Group III sectional championship against Wayne Valley High School, and the Morris County Tournament title against West Morris Mendham High School.
+The 2015 girls volleyball team finished with a 22–6 record, winning the Morris County Tournament championship, the program's first, against West Morris Central High School.
+The 2021 team finished with a 24–5 record, winning the North I Group III sectional championship against Wayne Valley High School, and the Morris County Tournament title against West Morris Mendham High School.

 Football history

 The first Roxbury football team was formed by students in 1913 and lost their first game to Newton High School by a score of 7–0.
-Under Coach J.B.
-Shambaugh, the 1926 team won the school's first state championship, taking the Class 'C' Regional title.
-The 1928 team won the second state championship in school history, in the team's only season with Coach Robert Mohor.

 The first of Roxbury's early rivals was Dover High School, who they beat for the first time in 1917 by a score of 7–6.
 A turkey dinner was given to the team whenever they topped the Tigers.
 By 1929, Hackettstown High School became the annual Thanksgiving Day contest.
-The series ended in 1976 with a 34-7 Gael victory; Roxbury and Hackettstown have not played since.
+The series ended in 1976 with a 34–7 Gael victory; Roxbury and Hackettstown have not played since.
 One of the most intense rivalries in the state began in 1965 against Randolph High School.
 The rivalry with Randolph was listed at 18th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Randolph leads the rivalry with a 29–20–3 overall record as of 2017.